My Health Partner Logo

 sodium and salt in chips

-> Worth knowing: the WHO recommends reducing salt intake to less than 5g per day in order to reduce the risk of high blood pressure.
+> Worth knowing: the World Health Organization recommends reducing salt intake to less than 5 grams per day in order to reduce the risk of high blood pressure.

 What to look for on a nutrition label